NLnetLabs/simdzone/doc/manual/format.rst

 .. note::
    This issue has been `discussed <https://mailarchive.ietf.org/arch/msg/dnsop/SXnlsE1B8gmlDjn4HtOo1lwtqAI/>` on the DNSOP IETF mailing list.

-As BIND, Knot and NSD implement double escaping, so does simdzone even though the behavior is incorrect.
+As BIND, Knot and NSD implement double escaping, so does |project| even though the behavior is incorrect.